form3tech-oss/interview-accountapi/README.md

 ## How to submit your exercise
 - Create a private repository, copy the `docker-compose` from this repository
+- Let us know you've completed the exercise using the link provided at the bottom of the email from our recruitment team
-- Email our recruitment team to let them know you have finished the assignment, they will then ask you to add to reviewers
+- Usernames of the developers reviewing your code will then be provided for you to grant them access to your private repository